Connect with others who understand.

 Thoracentesis

-If there is fluid collecting around the lungs (known as a pleural effusion), your doctor may perform thoracentesis.
-Fluid buildup can be caused by cancer spread from the lungs to the pleura or by an infection or heart failure.
+If fluid collects around the lungs (known as a pleural effusion), your doctor may perform thoracentesis.
+Fluid buildup can be caused by cancer spread from the lungs to the pleura, which is a protective layer around the lungs, or by an infection or heart failure.

 During the procedure, the skin is numbed and a hollow needle is inserted between the ribs, draining the fluid.
 The fluid is then sent to a lab to check for cancer cells.
-Thoracentesis can also be performed to relieve pressure from fluid buildup around the lungs, helping a person breathe better.
+Thoracentesis can also relieve pressure from fluid buildup around the lungs, making breathing easier.

 Bronchoscopy